satyasgit2025/Terraform-Zero-To-Hero/Terraform for Aws.md

 b.
 Navigate to the IAM service.

 c.
-Click on "Users" in the left navigation pane and then click "Add user."
+Click on "Users" in the left navigation page and then click "Add user."

 - Choose a username, select "Programmatic access" as the access type, and click "Next: Permissions."